ArcticEcho/DRG-Mods/Visual/Misc/README.md

 This mod additionally adds back in all particles related to Weapons, Tools, and Bosco.
 If I missed adding a weapon, tool, or bosco particle, contact me on the official DRG Discord Server or the DRG Modding Server (\<@209416328057061376>).

+**Update v1.0 Changelog:**
+This is a lighter version of my mod "Remove All Particles" (see https://github.com/ArcticEcho/DRG-Mods/tree/main/Visual/Misc).
+This mod additionally adds back in all particles related to Weapons, Tools, and Bosco.
+If I missed adding a weapon, tool, or bosco particle, contact me on the official DRG Discord Server or the DRG Modding Server (Pugglez#7989)

 ## Spacerig decorator - v1.2.0
 **Authors:** Samamstar, Pacagma
 **DRG Version:** U34 H5